ENGINE V22 — LIVE IN PRODUCTION

 • All numerical thresholds and weights

-• Confidence formula coefficients per layer
+• Setup Score formula coefficients per layer

 • S/R clustering and scoring parameters